 Note: Motherboard released prior to the release of Windows 8 are likely to use BIOS, while most modern PC builds are using UEFI.

 On a BIOS-powered computer, you’ll need to press the Setup key during the initial startup screen.
 The Setup key is usually one of the F keys (F2, F4, F6, F8) or the Del key.
-If you can’t identify the setup key specific to your motherboard, do an online search on ‘motherboard model + setup key‘.On a UEFI-based computer, you’ll need to follow the instructions (here) to boot into the Advanced Startup options menu.
+If you can’t identify the setup key specific to your motherboard, do an online search on the ‘motherboard model + setup key‘.On a UEFI-based computer, boot into the Advanced Startup options menu.
 From there, you can access the UEFI firmware settings.

 Once you gain entry into your BIOS/UEFI settings, start looking for an option labeled Intel VT-x, AMD-V, Intel Virtualization Technology, Vanderpool, etc. You can typically find the option under Processor, Security, Chipset, Advanced, Advanced Chipset Control, Advanced CPU configuration, etc.